Kitware/CMake/Help/manual/ctest.1.rst

 ``-T <action>, --test-action <action>``
  Sets the dashboard action to perform.

- This option tells ctest to act as a CDash client and perform some action such as ``start``, ``build``, ``test`` etc. See `Dashboard Client Steps`_ for the full list of actions.
+ This option tells CTest to act as a CDash client and perform some action such as ``start``, ``build``, ``test`` etc. See `Dashboard Client Steps`_ for the full list of actions.
  Combining ``-M`` and ``-T`` is similar to ``-D``.